-- Journey – Typhoon H will go up and out, as far as 150 feett, and capture the perfect aerial selfie.
+- Journey – Typhoon H will go up and out, as far as 150 feet, and capture the perfect aerial selfie.

 - Follow Me / Watch Me – Follow Me ensures Typhoon H moves along with you.
 Watch Me tells Typhoon H to follow you while always pointing the camera at you wherever you go.

-The Yuneec Typhoon H price has dropped right down now.
-You’re getting all the latest technology, collision avoidance, autonomous flight modes, a 4k camera and a real smooth flying experience.
+Check out the Typhoon H over on the Yuneec website.
+This is a terrific multirotor.
+With the Typhoon H, you’re are getting all the latest technology, collision avoidance, autonomous flight modes, a 4k camera and a real smooth flying experience.

 Yuneec Breeze Follow Me Drone

 The light, compact, high spec and fun drone from Yuneec was released in late 2016.
 It is controlled by your iOS or Android device (smartphone or tablet) using the Breeze Cam app and weighs just under 1 pound.
-For it’s size, it’s 4K Ultra High Definition camera films absolutely beautifully.
-It;s simply to fly and the Breeze is ready to go out of the box.
+For its size, the 4k Ultra High Definition camera on the Yuneec Breeze films absolutely beautifully.
+It is simple to fly and the Breeze is ready to go out of the box.

 The Yuneec Breeze has 5 automated flight modes; Pilot, Selfie, Orbit, Journey, and VisionTrack.